QuickNotesKLE/QuickNotesKLE.github.io/README.md

 ---
 <div align="center">
-  Made with ❤️ for Students of BVB and Shisgiri.
+  Made with ❤️ for Students of BVB and Shishgiri.
 </div>